You save 42%

-While it’s true that Kegel exercises were originally developed to help women dealing with bladder control issues following childbirth, researchers have discovered that these exercises can accomplish far more than this and are potentially useful for people of all genders.
+While it’s true that Kegel exercises were originally developed to help women dealing with bladder control issues following childbirth, researchers have discovered that these pelvic floor muscle exercises can accomplish far more than this and are potentially useful for people of all genders.

 Later, we found that they can boost men’s sexual performance, too.